arcticoder/energy/README.md

 ---

-*This framework represents the cutting edge of theoretical and applied physics research, with the potential to revolutionize energy production, space propulsion, and our fundamental understanding of spacetime itself.*
+*This framework represents advanced theoretical and applied physics research, with potential applications to energy production, space propulsion, and fundamental understanding of spacetime.*

 ## 📚 Documentation Index & Priority System